smayzes/jquery-passtip/README.md

 The inspiration for creating this plugin came from a blog I follow.
 [Paul Lewis](http://aerotwist.com/blog/) wrote on his blog about [Better password form fields](http://aerotwist.com/blog/better-password-form-fields/) and I really liked his design for an inline approach to password verification.

-I also decided to add an entropy option where this plugin can be combined with a second party plugin by [xero](https://github.com/xero/passwordEntropy.js).
+I also decided to add an entropy option where this plugin can be combined with a third party plugin by [xero](https://github.com/xero/passwordEntropy.js).

 ## Usage